oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Admin quarantine folder location | Configured | Folder location is agency-specific and will be determined via an agency's internal decision processes.
+Admin quarantine folder location | Configured | Folder location is organisation-specific and will be determined via an organisation's internal decision processes.
-User notification | Default text – `This file was quarantined because it might conflict with your Agency's security and compliance policies.
+User notification | Default text – `This file was quarantined because it might conflict with your organisation's security and compliance policies.
 Contact your IT administrator for more information.` | Notify user that file has been quarantined using default text.
-Agency to determine whether default text meets IT security requirements.
+Organisation to determine whether default text meets IT security requirements.

 ##### Microsoft Information Protection